 The Team meets weekly with the Headteacher, and it arranges social events, the Yearbook, fund raising and the Summer Ball.

-Members of the Team assist the school with the organisation and supervision of main school events.
-The Head Team organises various charity events including the very successful Children in Need Appeal.
+Members of the team assist the school with the organisation and supervision of main school events.
+The Head Team are involved in some of the major decision making within the school.

 The Sixth Form Senedd